Flux-Activated Resonant Control of a Bosonic Quantum Memory

-with transition frequencies $\omega_{N,r}=-\left(\sqrt{N+1} + \sqrt{N}\right)g$ and $\omega_{N,b} = \left(\sqrt{N+1} + \sqrt{N}\right)g$ relative to the rotating frame, respectively.
-This set of transitions, together with the ground state excitations $|0\rangle\leftrightarrow|1\pm\rangle$, can connect any two eigenstates of the resonant JC Hamiltonian with a high frequency selectivity scaling with $g$ (Fig.\ref{fig:fig1}c).
-When the transmon is adiabatically tuned out of resonance with the cavity to lower frequencies, the eigenstates in Eq.~\eqref{eq:jc_eigenstates} transform into products of cavity and transmon eigenstates: $|N+\rangle \to|N,g\rangle$ and $|N-\rangle \to|N\text{-}1,e\rangle$.
-The first sideband in Eq.~\eqref{eq:sidebands} is transformed into the transition $|N,g\rangle \leftrightarrow |N,e\rangle$, which is available in standard dispersive regime~\cite{schuster_resolving_2007}.
-In contrast, the blue sideband, $|N\text{-}1,e\rangle \leftrightarrow |N\text{+}1,g\rangle$, is only directly (using a single drive) accessible with the resonant JC dynamics~\cite{strauch_resonant_2012}.
-Therefore, combining direct access to the resonant JC dynamics and the ability to adiabatically detune the qubit from the oscillator, we can orchestrate any desired bosonic mode.
+To translate this fast control on the JC levels to effective operations on the bosonic mode alone, we simply need to adiabatically decrease the transmon frequency away from the cavity resonance.
+This transforms the coupled eigenstates in Eq.~\eqref{eq:jc_eigenstates} into products of cavity and transmon eigenstates: $|N+\rangle \to|N,\,\downarrow\rangle$ and $|N-\rangle \to|N\mathrm{-}1,\, \uparrow\rangle$.
+The red sidebands in Eq.~\eqref{eq:sidebands} map to the transitions $|N,\, \downarrow\rangle \leftrightarrow |N,\, \uparrow\rangle$, similar to the standard transmon excitations in the dispersive regime~\cite{schuster_resolving_2007}.
+In contrast, the blue sideband, $|N\mathrm{-}1,\,\uparrow\rangle \leftrightarrow |N\mathrm{+}1,\,\downarrow\rangle$, is only directly accessible in the resonant JC dynamics~\cite{strauch_resonant_2012}.
+Therefore, the on-demand access to the resonant JC dynamics, together with the ability to adiabatically detune the transmon from the oscillator, allows us to orchestrate any desired operations on bosonic mode.